AstroMined/debtonator/docs/active_context.md

      - Used get_bills_for_account for account-specific liabilities
      - Added get_with_relationships for complete record access
      - Used proper validation methods from repository layer
-   - Enhanced validation and service methods:
-     - Updated validation methods to use repositories for verification
-     - Maintained business logic while delegating data access
-     - Added proper error handling for validation failures
    - Applied proper ADR-011 datetime compliance:
      - Used ensure_utc() for timezone awareness throughout
      - Used utc_now() instead of datetime.now() for current time
      - Added proper date range handling in filter methods
-   - Enhanced auto-pay functionality:
-     - Properly integrated with repository methods
-     - Improved settings validation and handling
-     - Fixed timezone issues in auto-pay scheduling
    - Updated ADR-014 implementation checklist to mark Phase 14 as completed

-3. **Completed Categories Service Refactoring for ADR-014 Repository Pattern Compliance (April 26, 2025)** ✓
+5. **Completed Categories Service Refactoring for ADR-014 Repository Pattern Compliance (April 26, 2025)** ✓
    - Refactored CategoryService to inherit from BaseService:
      - Updated constructor to properly initialize BaseService
      - Used _get_repository method for standardized repository access